sojelee/eadev/site/content/about.md

 # About Hugo

-## A Hugo boilerplate for creating truly epic websites
+## Hugo boilerplate for creating truly epic websites

 ## Enjoy!! 😸